files-community/Website/src/routes/docs/customize-settings/appearance/+page.md

 ## Background image

 Files allows you to configure a custom background image or gif using the settings UI.
+Once selected, Files will update to display your image as a beautiful background, adding a distinctive touch to your workspace.
+Additionally, you can adjust the image’s opacity and display settings for a truly customized look.

 ![Custom background image](/docs-resources/Background-Image.png)

 ### Setting a custom background image